 In all roles, on the job training is available and most employers are especially interested in applicants who can demonstrate enthusiasm, good communication skills, a positive, "can do" attitude with a willingness to work hard and develop new skills and knowledge.

 Level 2

-Title for this framework at level 2
+Title for this framework at level Choose an item.

 Foundation Apprenticeship in Glass Industry Occupations